To understand what the benefits are of using WordPress to power a business website, we will answer the following questions!

 With WordPress and some plugins to extend functionality your website can become a full fledge ecommerce store.
 You can add and organize products, manage inventory, set shipping rates, specify tax rules, and even offer discount coupons.
 You can also integrate with 3rd party payment processors to accept bank and credit cards, track orders and manage returns.

 It is easy for regular users with limited technical background to log into a WordPress website and publish content like news articles and blog posts.
-These informational content pieces allows you to keep your visitors updated on the latest happenings with your business, products, and services.
+These informational content pieces allow you to keep your visitors updated on the latest happenings with your business, products, and services.
 If done regularly it allows you to become an authority for your business industry which can then lead to more traffic to your website and even more potential sales.

 This published content can also work in tandem with your social media accounts.

 From time to time your website will have to be updated with any changes that has happen in your business.
 This can be as small as changing the text in the website footer for the business hours you are open to as large as adding one or more pages for a new service or product line being offered.
 With the way a WordPress website works and the way the project is designed, these changes can be done in most cases relatively quickly.
 Simple text edits can be done in the backend of the site by modifying the pages in an editor.
-Larger changes, if expected and planned before hand by an experienced developer, can take less time if part of the process is automated by using the right plugins for the job or if possible by the use of custom post types and reusable templates.
+Larger changes, if expected and planned before hand by an experienced developer, can take less time if part of the process is automated by using the right plugins for the job or if possible, by the use of custom post types and reusable templates.

 With the use of drag and drop page builders, modern themes that support visual template and page editing, and global style settings it makes it much easier to make small layout and style changes.
-Before these type of tools existed, developers required direct access to website files to manually change code.
+Before these types of tools existed, developers required direct access to website files to manually change code.
 Now days if the right tools are used these changes can be done visually in the backend requiring much less time.

 The backend of the website (the Administration section) has the ability to limit access to different parts of the website.
 This can be done at a group level or by individual user.
-This means your website will be protected from unintended consequences that could possibly break the website and prevent, for example, users who are only suppose to write articles from entering areas they have no knowledge in like managing software updates or editing templates.
+This means your website will be protected from unintended consequences that could possibly break the website and prevent, for example, users who are only supposed to write articles from entering areas they have no knowledge in like managing software updates or editing templates.

 Why choose WordPress?